-The claimant/appellant filed an appeal from the October 12, 2021 (reference 01) Iowa Workforce Development ("IWD") unemployment insurance decision that found claimant was overpaid unemployment insurance benefits of \$12,506.00 for 26 weeks between April 5, 2020 and October 3, 2020 because claimant failed to report wages earned with Wells Fargo Bank, N.A.
-IWD imposed a 15% administrative penalty due to fraud.
+The claimant/appellant filed an appeal from the October 11, 2021 (reference 06) lowa Workforce Development ("IWD") unemployment insurance decision that found claimant was overpaid FPUC benefits of \$2,700.00 during the weeks between April 4, 2021 and June 5, 2021 because claimant failed to report wages earned with Wells Fargo Bank, N.A.
+IWD did not impose a 15% administrative penalty due to fraud in the decision; however, the decision stated that an administrative penalty will be assessed due to misrepresentation.

 The parties were properly notified of the hearing.
 A telephone hearing was held on December 14, 2021.
 The claimant participated personally and was represented by Attorney Marlon Mormann.
 Kendra Mills participated as a witness on behalf of IWD and Attorney Jeffrey Koncsol represented IWD.
 Claimant's Exhibits A through F were admitted.
 IWD Exhibits 1 through 12 were admitted.
 The administrative law judge took official notice of the claimant's unemployment insurance benefits records.
 The parties waived due notice of the issues of whether the penalties were properly imposed pursuant to lowa Code § 96.16(4).
-This hearing was consolidated with Appeal No. 21A-UI-21545-DB-T; 21A-UI-21548-DB-T; 21A-UI-21551-DB-T; and 21A-UI-21552-DB-T. Official notice was taken of the hearing record in Appeal No. 21A-UI-14682-AW-T.
+This hearing was consolidated with Appeal No. 21A-UI-21541-DB-T; 21A-UI-21545-DB-T; 21A-UI-21549-DB-T; and 21A-UI-21551-DB-T. Official notice was taken of the hearing record in Appeal No. 21A-UI-14682-AW-T.